+'''

-$\pi = 3.14159265358979323\ldots$
+\pi = 3.14159265358979323\dots

+'''

-is traditionally defined in terms of the area or perimeter of a unit circle, see Figure 1.
+is traditionally defined in terms of the area or perimeter of a unit circle, but see Figure 4 where the subtlety of showing the two are the same is illustrated.
 The notation of π itself was introduced by William Jones in 1737, replacing 'p' and the like, and was popularized by Leonhard Euler who is responsible for much modern nomenclature.
-A more formal modern definition of π uses the first positive zero of sin defined as a power series.
-The first thousand decimal digits of Pi are recorded in Figure 2.
+A more formal modern definition of π uses the first positive zero of the sine function defined as a power series.
+The first thousand decimal digits of π are recorded in Figure 2.